BDC Hamburger Icon

 Contact the companies on your shortlist and ask for a software demo.
 Look for ease of use and the ability to apply deposits and partial payments to customer accounts at set milestones.

 If you like what you see, work with a salesperson to get a custom quote.
 They will ask you for your average transaction amount and monthly or yearly volume.
-Use your historical data, but let them know if you plan to expand or change your operation, like adding smaller jobs or getting a contract with a housing developer.
+Use your historical data, but let them know if you plan to expand or change your operation, such as adding smaller jobs or getting a contract with a housing developer.

 Compare the quotes.